ashiklom/forte-drake-lesson/README.md

 However, here the change is minor and undesirable, so let's discard it.
 Notice that once we do, the file should disappear from the "git" menu, and your name has changed back to "jeff" in the source code window.

-## Your first commit: Adding the `drake.R` script
+## Your first commit: Adding the `analysis.R` script

 That was a change we didn't want to record.
-However, we do want to record our new `drake.R` script.
+However, we do want to record our new `analysis.R` script.
-In the "Review Changes" window, click on the `drake.R` file.
+In the "Review Changes" window, click on the `analysis.R` file.
 You should see the file displayed below, all in green (because it represents an addition).
 Git is not tracking this file yet, and there is no way to introduce git to only part of a file.
 To "introduce" Git to the file, we have to "stage" it.